SeFiideas/WP-Wificracker/README.md

 ```
 --------------------------------------------------------
 > [!NOTE]
-> fork it!!! and pleas star it
+> fork it!!! and pleas star it 🌟

 > [!CAUTION]
-> it is just for FUN
+> it is just for FUN 🙃
 --------------------------------------------------------
 - Password list : +1000Number becuse other passwords wifi is Number
 - password maker : you can make password with ``` passmaker.py ```
-- Speed : relatively good and Practical
+- Speed : relatively good and Practical⚡
 - Who write that? : SeFi or Y0S3F
 - writed by : <img src="https://img.shields.io/badge/Python-FFDD00?style=for-the-badge&logo=python&logoColor=blue"/>
 --------------------------------------------------------